(a short story)

 She hadn’t gone back to the city apartment.
 I knew she didn’t want to.
 The thought of being back in that space, with the same view and the same routines, was more than she could stand.

-I offered to go.
-To gather her things: her manuscripts, some tucked in folders, others half-edited with curling corners.
+I offered to go, to gather her things: manuscripts tucked in folders, pages half-edited with curling corners.
 She said she’d get them herself.
-Yet, when she finally returned, it was only for a few clothes and her laptop.
+But when she finally returned, it was only for a few clothes and her laptop.
 The rest she left behind without a word.

 She also left the ring by the coffee maker.
 Not thrown, but placed—carefully enough to look accidental.
 No note, just the symbol of everything we were supposed to be, waiting where she knew I’d see it.

-She had been a full-time editor at one of the city presses.
-Long hours, in-house meetings, print schedules.
-Then, gradually, it all moved online.
-Her condition made that shift permanent.
-She never said it aloud, but I knew she missed the noise.
-The back and forth.
-The red ink.
-Her life had shrunk to laptops and couriers.
-She used to bring her work home.
-Now the home was the work.
+She had been a full-time editor at a city press—long hours, in-house meetings, print schedules.
+Then everything moved online.
+Her condition made it permanent.
+She never said it, but I knew she missed the noise, the back and forth, the red ink.
+Her world had shrunk to laptops and couriers.
+She used to bring work home.
+Now, home was the work.

 Ten days passed before I heard from her again.
 I called once, tried twice.
 Then stopped.